outworkers/phantom/README.md

 ===================================================================
 <a href="#table-of-contents">back to top</a>

-Replication strategies and more advanced features are not yet available in com.websudos.phantom, but CQL 3 Table schemas are  automatically generated from the Scala code.
+Replication strategies and more advanced features are not yet available in phantom, but CQL 3 Table schemas are  automatically generated from the Scala code.
 To create a schema in Cassandra from a table definition:

 ```scala